 1. Paramount first approached New Line about doing Freddy Vs. Jason in 1987

 In 1987, Paramount owned Friday the 13th, which was coming off of Part VI: Jason Lives.
 The franchise was still profitable but on the financial decline whereas New Line, a relatively new independent film studio, had just hit big with Nightmare on Elm Street 3: Dream Warriors.
-Paramount thought it could just push the new kid around, proposing that New Line license Freddy to them so that they could control Freddy Vs. Jason and handle domestic distribution, farming international distribution out to New Line.
+Paramount thought it could just push the new kid around, strong arm New Line into licensing Freddy to them so they could make and completely control a Freddy Vs. Jason movie.
+All New Line would get out of it would be the international distribution rights.
 That was a sucker’s deal, and New Line knew it.
 So, the talks ultimately went nowhere.

 2. New Line spent $6.8 million to develop 18 different scripts by more than a dozen screenwriters over 10 years

 By the early ’90s, Friday the 13th had crapped out at the box office, causing Paramount to walk away and New Line to scoop up the film rights on the cheap.
-Original Friday director Sean Cunningham and New Line’s Head of Production Michael De Luca worked together to finally make Freddy Vs. Jason happen, but Wes Craven’s unexpected return to the Freddy franchise, New Nightmare (1994), put that on hold.
+Original Friday director Sean Cunningham and New Line’s Head of Production Michael De Luca worked together to finally make Freddy Vs. Jason happen, but Wes Craven’s unexpected return to the Freddy franchise with New Nightmare (1994) put all of that on hold.
 Cunningham then rushed out Jason Goes to Hell (1993), but it as well as New Nightmare set respective franchise lows at the box office.
 Still, Jason Goes to Hell did sneak in this ending:

 Michael De Luca was enthused enough to invite Tales from the Crypt: Demon Knight‘s writers Cyrus Voris and Ethan Reiff take a crack at a Freddy Vs. Jason script while Sean Cunningham did the same with Lewis Abernathy (Deepstar Six, House IV).
 No one loved the competing scripts.
 So, De Luca commissioned others from writing partners Brannon Braga and Ronald D. Moore (Star Trek: First Contact), and eventually gave David J. Schow (Nightmare on Elm Street 5) a shot because he quite literally just happened to walk by his office one day.